Ytodi31/beginner_tutorials/README.md

 - The project uses Ubuntu 16.04
 - The project uses Kinetic version of ROS.
 To install, follow the [link]( http://wiki.ros.org/kinetic/Installation/Ubuntu)
 - The project uses catkin build system, To install, follow the [link](http://wiki.ros.org/catkin)
+- The project uses GTest framework for unit testing with ROS

 ---
 ## Building the project